 Global geothermal heat pumps market is expected to witness significant growth on account of rising demand for cost-effective energy solutions as a direct result of increasing conventional fuel prices.
 Geothermal heat pumps or ground source heat pumps (GSHP) are the most stable and mature platforms to harness or transfer heat directly from the ground, creating a viable market for cost-efficient heat pumps across the globe.
 Existing heating or cooling systems can be effectively integrated into geothermal heat pumps and solar heating may also be combined to enhance efficiency, leading to rising demand for retrofitted pumps in the market.
-Flexible seasonality of geothermal heat pumps, which allows heating or cooling inverse to external conditions in residential, industrial and other applications is expected to be a major factor driving growth of the market.
-Favorable environmental regulations such as Greenhouse Gas (GHG) Emission Reduction Regulation encourage use of renewable energy resources in order to reduce depletion of fossil fuels and carbon emissions.
-These regulations are also expected to complement the geothermal heat pumps market growth.
-Higher efficiency than air source pumps and lesser noise generation than conventional pumps are expected to serve as high impact rendering factors for growth of geothermal heat pumps market.
-Low maintenance costs and full automation of geothermal heat pumps is also expected to contribute towards global market growth over the forecast period.
+Flexible seasonality of geothermal heat pumps, which allows heating or cooling inverse to external conditions in residential, industrial, and other applications is expected to be a major factor driving the growth of the market.
+Favorable environmental regulations such as Greenhouse Gas (GHG) Emission Reduction Regulation encourage the use of renewable energy resources in order to reduce the depletion of fossil fuels and carbon emissions.
+These regulations are also expected to complement the geothermal heat pump (GHP) market growth.
+Higher efficiency than air-source pumps and lesser noise generation than conventional pumps are expected to serve as high impact rendering factors for the growth of the geothermal heat pumps market.
+Low maintenance costs and full automation of geothermal heat pumps are also expected to contribute towards global market growth over the forecast period.

 Avail customized purchase options to meet your exact research needs:

 Get your queries resolved from an industry expert.

 Design an exclusive study to serve your research needs.

 A testimonial for service in the form of BBB "A" Accreditation.

 Your personal and confidential information is safe and secure.